collinwillis/Steepl_Homepage/README.md

 <div align="center">
     <img src='https://raw.githubusercontent.com/collinwillis/Steepl_Homepage/main/Assets/SolutionDiagram.png' width=480>

-    The challenge of this project is to create a dynamic mobile application using React Native and Component/View design pattern to display data and source files from a database hosted in the cloud with Google Firestore.
+The challenge of this project is to create a dynamic mobile application using React Native and Component/View design pattern to display data and source files from a database hosted in the cloud with Google Firestore.</p>
 </div>

 ## Usage Flow Chart